awslabs/sagemaker-debugger/README.md

 For the full list and information of the AWS DLCs, see [Deep Learning Containers Images](https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/deep-learning-containers-images.html#deep-learning-containers-images-table).

-#### Bring your own training container
+#### Bring Your Own Training Container

 `smdebug` supports frameworks other than the ones listed in the previous Zero Script Change section.
-You can orchestrate your training script by adding a few lines.
+You can use your own training script by adding a minimal modification.
 Currently supported versions of frameworks are listed in the following table.

 | Framework | Versions |